Stable vectors in dual Vinberg representations of $F_4$: Introduction

-We finish the introduction by describing a conjecture that would give many new examples of stable vectors.
-With notation as above, for any $m \in \bZ_{> 0}$, let $x_m = x_0 + \frac{1}{m}\check\rho$.
-(Note that if $\check{\Vk}_x$ contains stable vectors, then $\check{\Vk}_x \simeq \check{\Vk}_{x_m}$ for some $m$.)
-Let $h$ be the Coxeter number of $\Gk$.
-If $m \mid h$, then there is a natural embedding $\iota_m: \check{\Vk}_{x_h} \hookrightarrow \check{\Vk}_{x_m}$ (see Section \ref{section-dual-cyclic}).
-The stable vectors in $\check{\Vk}_{x_h}$ are well understood \cite[Section 2.6]{ReederYu}, and if $p$ is large, then whenever $\lam \in \check \Vk_{x_h}$ is stable for the action of $\Gk_{x_h}$, $\iota(\lam)$ is stable for the action of $\Gk_{x_m}$ \cite[Lemma 13]{RLYG}.
-However, if $p$ is small, then the image of a stable vector under $\iota$ may not be stable as elements of $\check \Vk_{x_m}$ \cite[Section 4.4]{RomanoThesis}.
-However, all known examples satisfy the following conjecture. \begin{conjecture} Suppose $v \in \check{\Vk}_{x_h}$ is stable for the action of $\Gk_{x_h}$.
+If $p$ is large, then whenever $\lam \in \check \Vk_{x_h}$ is stable for the action of $\Gk_{x_h}$, $\iota(\lam)$ is stable for the action of $\Gk_{x_m}$ \cite[Lemma 13]{RLYG}.
+If $p$ is small, then the image of a stable vector under $\iota$ may not be stable as an element of $\check \Vk_{x_m}$ \cite[Section 4.4]{RomanoThesis}.
+Yet all known examples satisfy the following conjecture. \begin{conjecture} Suppose $v \in \check{\Vk}_{x_h}$ is stable for the action of $\Gk_{x_h}$.
 Then $\iota_m(v)$ is stable for the action of $\Gk_{x_m}$ if and only if $\ch(\frakf) \nmid \frac{h}{m}$. \end{conjecture} If we can prove the conjecture, then, firstly, we will be able to answer question 1 in many new cases.
 Another reason to explore $\iota_m(v)$ for stable $v$ is because our understanding of Langlands parameters corresponding to simple supercuspidal representations \cite{GrossReeder} may help to construct Langlands parameters for the supercuspidal representations associated to the vectors $\iota_m(v)$ (see \cite{RomanoThesis}).
 Conjecture \ref{conj} is true when $\Gk$ is of type $G_2$ \cite[Section 4.4]{RomanoThesis}.
 In the present paper, we verify the conjecture when $\Gk$ is of type $F_4$, in all but one case. \begin{Thm} If $\Gk$ is of type $F_4$, then Conjecture \ref{conj} holds for all $m \neq 2$. \end{Thm}

+To clarify, we restrict to the special case of $m \mid h$ in the conjecture because this is the only case in which we have a natural embedding $\check{\Vk}_{x_h} \hookrightarrow \check{\Vk}_{x_m}$.
+But for any $x$, stable vectors in $\check{\Vk}_x$ give the input for the construction of \cite{ReederYu} and thus have applications to the representation theory of $p$-adic groups.
+For $F_4$, by \cite{FintzenRomano}, we know that stable vectors exist in $\check{\Vk}_x(\bF)$ if and only if $x$ is conjugate under the affine Weyl group to $x_m$ when $m \in \{2, 3, 4, 6, 8, 12\}$.
+Here we consider each of these choices of $m$, except for the case when $m = 2$.